-Asking good questions is the heartbeat of a good sales call.
-However, some salespeople can become so enamored with asking all of their questions they fail to get the full story.
+Follow-up questions get you the whole story.
+Of course, asking good questions is the heartbeat of a good sales call.
+However, many salespeople can become so enamored with asking their primary questions they fail to get the full story.
 Why?
-Because most buyers don’t disclose everything from one question.
-Look at your sales call as a series of conversations with the same person.
-You converse about one subject and then switch to another.
+Because most buyers don’t disclose everything from answering one question.
+Follow-up questions get you the whole story.
 Ideally, you drill down to learn as much as you can about the response they gave to your first question.

-The art of the follow-up question separates the rookies from sales superstars.
+The art of asking follow-up questions separates the rookies from sales superstars.
 Acquire as much information about the issues your buyer wants addressed.
 In addition, you also want their perspective on those issues and the types of solutions that they expect.

 1. What do you mean by that?
 How so?

 Use these to clarify their answer.
 Buyers like this because you show sincere interest.
 You show that you want to learn more.
 I love this question because I learn so much about the buyer’s business and objectives.
 Unfortunately, too many salespeople are focused on themselves.
 This follow-up question benefits you and the buyer.

 You tap into their perceptions about relevance and priority.
 You may not initially think an issue or solution is important to them.
 This question clarifies that for you.
 Now you can apply your solution with the correct emphasis on what’s truly important to the buyer.

 Not a question, but a great statement to use after an initial response from a buyer or influencer.
 It solicits more information, expands their answer and opens up the possibility for more drill down.

 Sometimes a single word can make all the difference in a conversation.
 This gets to the heart of motive.
 Yes, they may need your product or service.
 Yes, they may need a solution.
 But why?
 What is their perspective on the driving motive to make a change?